DCAN-Labs/cdni-brain/docs/dcm2bids.md

 <div class="admonition attention">
     <p class="first admonition-title">Attention</p>
     <p class="last">
         This document describes usage of Dcm2bids 2.1.x as used in the `dcm2bids` and `dcm2bids_xa30_test` labwide conda environments -- if using the `dcm2bids3` environment (intended for use with the dcm2bids3 NORDIC wrapper), refer to the Dcm2bids 3 documentation page linked below for information on breaking changes introduced in dcm2bids3.
+We are in the process of updating this page to focus on dcm2bids3 usage, which should be the primary dcm2bids conversion version.
     </p>
 </div>